AndersonMamede/scriptcase-tools/README.md

 ## Features

+### v1.1.1
+* Fix a problem that caused the new editor in "Templates HTML" page (app_template.php) not restore sublime marks/fold/cursor when navigating through the left menu (templates)

 ### v1.1.0
 * New option to prevent ScriptCase session from timing out
 * Now you can select a text (macro) on editor and press the shortcut key to open its documentation (default shortcut key is F1);